ianm24/Text-Interpreter/README.md

 This program takes input from the console and prints out the entered message.
 It uses the PIL and imageio Python libraries in order to do so

+All of the code was written by me in Python 2.7 using the PIL and ImageIO libraries.

 The alphabet.py contains all the methods for drawing each letter (uppercase and lowercase) and some symbols (those are still under development)

 The alphabetTester.py makes an image of all the letters when run